deathnail298-creator/Kaizen-Organizational-Operating-Model-KOOM-/README.md

 Note for Executives and Managers: KOOM works best when paired with training using the Kaizen AI Interation Module.
 KOOM will still give positive results however they will be amplified with training.
+# KOOM – Kaizen Organizational Operating Module (Phase 0 Reference Skeleton)

 What This Is

 KOOM is a complete, modular organizational operating system.
+Executives and Profesionals should treat this like a Phase 0 for Nasa.
+This gives you the skeleton and structure that can be taken in whole, in part, swapped out, added on to, and adjusted where needed.
+The following is the "example" to give readers a continous and structured read.
+It is not the final product, that is up to you.
 It defines:

 how work flows